-Within 30 days of the last screening spreading, do the following:
+Within 30 days of the last working day placement of hot mix asphalt, do the following:

 - 1. Process and resolve all claims reported or submitted to you by the public as follows: - 1.1.
 Within 3 business days of receipt of a claim, submit to the Department a copy of the claim, a written analysis of the claim, and a statement indicating whether or not you will pay the claim.
 If you reject a claim, provide the reasons for rejection in writing. - 1.2.
 If the claimant becomes dissatisfied with your handling of the claim, immediately refer the claimant to the local district claims office for assistance in resolving the claim. - 2.
 Submit to the Department evidence of your paid claims.